Photograph by Rus Bowden

 He heard a bustle from the front of the hall.
 Two men entered from the left and walked up the short stairway to the dais.
 The tall white-haired man with wire-rimmed glasses approached the lectern while the other—short, dark, deep-set eyes, scrawny—sat on one of two creaking wooden chairs.
 The white-haired man introduced the speaker, Johannes Kirschwein, to enthusiastic applause.

 Kirschwein's voice was as thin as his body; it barely carried to the middle of the small hall where Josef sat.
-It sounded like the shadow of a voice, a trace of something that had once had been forceful and alive.
+It sounded like the shadow of a voice, a trace of something once forceful and alive.
 Josef heard only snippets of the text from which the writer slowly read, a memoir in progress of the past 12 years.
 Beatings and torture in Dachau.
 Sudden release and frantic exile, first in Prague, then Paris, finally London.
 Paralyzing anxiety about his brother and sister-in-law, who, he'd learned only two weeks before, had perished in Treblinka in 1942.
 Kirschwein coughed repeatedly and cleared his throat after every few lines.
 He never looked at his audience.

 Even had Kirschwein's voice boomed, Josef would have had trouble following.
 His mind was wracked with memories of the book burning.
 He remembered how Michael had smiled when he told Josef that Kirschwein had been liquidated in Dachau.
-How was it that his own son, flesh of his flesh, could smile in that twisted, obscene way?
+How was it his own son, flesh of his flesh, could smile in that twisted, obscene way?
 How had it come to be that such a high, thick wall could exist between father and son?
 How had Germany come to that smile?